 10. Go plastic-free.

 This is a big one.
 I care very deeply about encouraging environmentally-friendly weddings.
 The plastic used at weddings is extremely wasteful and most of it ends up hurting our environment by ending up in our oceans.
+Find inspiration for your wedding day on my Pinterest board here.
 Consider the following to cut the single-use plastics out of your wedding day.

 - Give guests glass or secondhand china cups to use for the entire night.